 Safety Net Hospitals

 Safety-net hospitals (SNHs) are hospitals with the highest number of inpatient stays that were paid by Medicaid or were uninsured.
 Only hospitals in the top quartile are designated as an SNH.
-Currently, about 30 million Americans do not have health insurance, and therefore cannot or would not be treated at traditional hospitals.
+As of the U.S. Census Bureau’s 2018 report, nearly 30 million Americans do not have health insurance, and therefore cannot or would not be treated at traditional hospitals.

 Although SNHs, by definition, only represent one-quarter of hospitals in the U.S., they account for one-third of all inpatient stays.
 In 2016, half of these were paid by Medicaid or were uninsured.
 Safety-net hospitals are often large teaching hospitals located in urban areas.
 This is quite the opposite of critical-access hospitals, which can only exist in rural areas and service a small number of beds.